-A graduate of the College is permitted to audit free of charge any course that he/she successfully completed while a student at Lackawanna College.Clinical instructors who are actively supervising Lackawanna College students through the College's Allied Health Division are permitted to audit a class free of charge.
+A graduate of the College is permitted to audit free of charge any course that he/she successfully completed while a student at Lackawanna College.
+Clinical instructors who are actively supervising Lackawanna College students through the College's Allied Health Division are permitted to audit a class free of charge.
 Each clinical instructor will be capped at one free course audit per semester.
-Non-degree seeking students wishing to audit a class required to pay the tuition and fees.
-Graduatesor clinical instructors auditing courses that involve lab fees are required to pay these fees.
+Non-degree seeking students wishing to audit a course may do so but are required to pay the tuition and fees.
+Graduates or clinical instructors auditing courses that involve lab fees are required to pay these fees.

 A change to Audit for a course being taken for credit can be made only by a student who has a passing grade at the time of the change, has made application in writing for the instructor's approval and has received final endorsement by the appropriate Department Chairperson.
 Permission to audit a class is based on seat availability.
+LC students (and alumni) can audit free of charge, but anyone else is charged \$250.